Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Personalization via Information-Geometric Projection

-To simplify the notation, we will indicate with $\mathcal{S}_k = \mathcal{S}_D(p_k, r_k)$ the local sphere of the $k^{th}$ client centered in the local posterior $p_k$ and of radius $r_k$.
-We are now ready to provide a formal definition of the personalization problem as a projection problem.
+To simplify the notation, we denote by $\mathcal{S}_k = \mathcal{S}_D(p_k, r_k)$ the local sphere associated with the $k^{th}$ client, centered at the local posterior $p_k$ with radius $r_k$.
+We are now ready to formally define the personalization problem as a projection problem.